jacob-carlborg/blog/macos_cocoa_d.md

 ![Xcode project options](method_1/light/xcode_project_options.png)

+Choose a directory where the project will be saved and click `Create`.
 After that, Xcode will show its main window with the project.
 Click the play button in the toolbar to make sure that the project compiles and runs:

 ![Xcode main window](method_1/light/xcode_main_window.png)